 A LIFELONG DREAM

 Our roots date back to 2002 when our founder, Simon Spencer, discovered he had Dyspraxia – a developmental disorder that impacts multiple areas of a person's life.
 Though not identified until he started attending College, it did (and continues to) affect his daily routine in different ways; most notably his gross and fine motor skills, and maintaining a suitable fitness regime for optimal well-being.
-Simon suffers from Sensory Processing Disorder as well.
+Simon suffers from Sensory Processing Disorder and a slight hearing disability as well.

 During the first week of a Fine Art degree, his mother then suffered her own walking disability as a result of an accident.
 In turn she joined a local Access Group, an organisation founded after discussions with West Sussex County Council (WSCC) and local City Councils, consisting of an advisory panel, consulting on accessibility for the built environment.
 This offers a series of “access assessments”, visits where they are invited to inspect the facilities and talk with members of staff, in order to improve onsite accessibility.
 The results of these inspections are then compiled into a free Guide covering most of a District's shops, businesses and attractions.
 The Access Group received funding for the Guide from The National Lottery and others, enabling them to expand the coverage to other districts.